kaizen-ai/kaizenflow/documentation/technical/time_series.md

 1. The primary time associated with a value should be the "knowledge time"
-   - Some time series naturally have multiple times associated with them, e.g., EIA data is natively labeled according to the survey week, which is not made available until the following week
+   - Some time series naturally have multiple times associated with them, e.g., end of collection period, publication time, our knowledge time
+     - E.g., EIA data is natively labeled according to the survey week, which is not made available until the following week
    - Adopting knowledge times by default affords protection against future-peeking
    - Unfortunately, knowledge times for historical data may need to be estimated.
 We may also want to impute knowledge times in the event that real-time collection fails on our end.
-2. Knowledge times are represented as datetimes
+2. Knowledge times are always represented as datetimes to avoid ambiguity stemming from a date without hour
    - E.g., for daily closing price data with a label such as "2019-01-04", the label should be converted to "2019-01-04 16:00:00 ET"
    - Additional information may be required for this conversion (e.g., trading